 - 2. All work called for on the Drawings by notes or details shall be furnished and installed whether or not specifically mentioned in the Specifications. - 3.
 The Contractor shall not willfully install the irrigation system as shown on the Drawings when it is obvious in the field that obstructions, grade differences, or discrepancies in area dimensions exist that might not have been considered in engineering.
-Such obstructions or differences should be brought to the attention of City Representative.
-In the event this notification is not performed, the Contractor shall assume full responsibility for any revision necessary. - F. Reference specification and standards: - 1.
-ASTM: D1784 Rigid Poly (Vinyl Chloride) Compounds and Chlorinated Poly (Vinyl Chloride) Compounds. - 2.
+Such obstructions or differences should be brought to the attention of CLIENT's Authorized Representative.
+In the event this notification is not performed, the Contractor shall assume full responsibility for any revision necessary.

+F. Reference specification and standards:

+- ASTM: D1784 Rigid Poly (Vinyl Chloride) Compounds and Chlorinated Poly (Vinyl Chloride) Compounds. - 2.
 ASTM: D1785 Poly (Vinyl Chloride) (PVC) Plastic Pipe, Schedules 40, 80 and CL200. - 3.
 ASTM: F441 Chlorinated Poly (Vinyl Chloride) (CPVC) Plastic Pipe, Schedules 40, 80 and CL200. - 4.
 ASTM: D2464 Threaded Poly (Vinyl Chloride) (PVC) Plastic Pipe Fittings, Schedule 80. - 5.
 ASTM: F437 Threaded Poly (Vinyl Chloride) (CPVC) Plastic Pipe Fittings, Schedule 80. - 6.
 ASTM: D2466 Socket-Type Poly (Vinyl Chloride) (PVC) Plastic Pipe Fittings, Schedule 40. - 7.
 ASTM: F438 Socket-Type Chlorinated Poly (Vinyl Chloride) (CPVC) Plastic Pipe Fittings, Schedule 40. - 8.
 ASTM: F2564 Solvent Cements for Poly (Vinyl Chloride) (PVC) Plastic Pipe and Fittings. - 9.
 ASTM: F493 Solvent Cements for Chlorinated Poly (Vinyl Chloride) (CPVC) Plastic Pipe and Fittings. - 10.
-The latest edition of the City of Beverly Hills Standard Plans and Specifications. - 11.
-The latest edition of the regulations for the construction of irrigation water systems within the Department of Water and Power.
+The latest edition of the City of Beverly Hills Standard Plans, Specifications and Reclaimed Water Standards. - 11.
+The latest edition of the regulations for the construction of irrigation water systems within the Los Angeles Ranch Water District (LADWP).

-- A. Material List: - 1.
-The Contractor shall furnish the articles, equipment, materials, or processes specified by name in the Drawings and Specifications.
-No substitution will be allowed without prior written approval by City Representative. - Complete material list shall be submitted prior to performing any work.
+A. Material List:

+- The Contractor shall furnish the articles, equipment, materials, or processes specified by name in the Drawings and Specifications.
+No substitution will be allowed without prior written approval by CLIENT's Authorized Representative. - 2.
+Complete material list shall be submitted prior to performing any work.
 Material list shall include the manufacturer, model number, and description of all materials and equipment to be used.